rajarshi008/Scarlet/README.md

 |-h | Outputs the help.

 The formula file should contain a list of formulas (in prefix notation) along with the alphabet (see `formulas.txt`) and should be located inside the `Scarlet` folder to be used for generating the sample.

+### Testing
+For testing all features of the tool use: `python -m Scarlet/tests` (Installation of *MONA* is required) For testing only the features of LTL learning use: `python -m Scarlet/tests/test_learner` For testing only the features of sample generation use: `python -m Scarlet/tests/test_generator` (Installation of *MONA* is required)

 ## Report an issue